Bluebird Foundation has been delivering unique arts projects in the Geelong region since 2010. Highlights include:

 Athena’s Guild is a mentoring collective that matches experienced professional artists with community artists who have a disability or barrier to accessing quality arts programs.

-In 2017 a team of professional musicians/song-writers was matched in mentoring pairs with young people experiencing, or at risk of, homelessness.
+In 2018 a team of professional musicians/song-writers was matched in mentoring pairs with carers in the community; people caring for a family member or loved-one with a disability or chronic illness.
 These pairs worked together over a series of one-on-one songwriting sessions and group workshops to develop songwriting and performance skills.
-The project culminated in a live concert at Courthouse Youth Arts on 31st May, 2017. at
+This year the GenU Carers Choir also joined the project and worked as a team to write songs with mentors, adding an additional and vibrant energy.
+The project culminated in a live concert at Courthouse Youth Arts during Carers Week 2018.

 Arts Enrichment - 2017

 An Arts Enrichment Program was delivered to the grade 5/6 students at St Thomas Aquinas Primary School, Norlane.
 Students had the opportunity to choose from a range of arts workshops that ran for a ten week period.
 These workshops developed their artistic and problem solving skills whilst encouraging teamwork and relationship building.
 The project culminated in an ‘Informance’ where students reflected on the ten-week process and presented their works of art to the school community.